-One approach to classify the cells into groups is to use marker genes (for more, see the Partek webinar recording on identifying cell populations).
+One approach to classifying the cells into groups is to use marker genes (for more, see the Partek webinar recording on identifying cell populations).
 An extension of that concept is to use gene groups, such as pathways (as detailed in our webinar on visualizing pathways).
 Although these strategies are very useful, they are not applicable to every research situation.
-For instance, you may want to come up with a completely new set of marker genes, or you may want to work hypothesis free.
+For instance, you may want to come up with a completely new set of marker genes, or you may want to work hypothesis-free.